Intervue/Data-structures-algorithms-for-interviews/README.md

 - In repeating elements with fixed size and ordered array we can use binary search.
 Also linear search can be used where if an element should be repeating a given number of times, you can check its value at i and then i+given number of times to see if thats true or not.
+- In divide and conquer even number of multiplications can be reduced from n to logn to get the same result.
+Example is the pow function where the base value is square everytime and power is halved everytime to get the same answer in logn multiplications.
+In case the power value is odd, the result is given the base value such that power value is converted to even and then same operations are applied.

 # Topic0: Programming Questions